 - A stent is used to open a vessel and improve blood flow.
 The vascular specialist will insert a cylindrical metal wire mesh tube into the vein in order to keep the blood flow channel open.

-- Center for Vascular Medicine utilizes the BD-Bard Venovo Stent, an FDA approved venous stent.
+- The Center for Vascular Medicine in Silver Spring MD utilizes the BD-Bard Venovo Stent, an FDA approved venous stent.